 This is undoubtedly the best place to explore for archeology buffs.
-These Roman ruins of an entire city are the best preserved ruins anywhere in the world.
+These Roman ruins of an entire city are the best-preserved ruins anywhere in the world.

 Making your way down the street, you will see Propylaeum of Sanctuary of Artemis.
-Artemis, the patron goddess of Jerash, the Sanctuary was built on orders of Hadrian on top of earlier necropolis.
+Artemis, the patron goddess of Jerash, the Sanctuary was built on orders of Hadrian on top of an earlier necropolis.
 You have to cross a bridge and climb the giant stairways to visit the temple.

 While visiting Jerash from Amman, visit the Al Ma’wa Nature & Wildlife Sanctuary.
 It is a great place to visit for wildlife and nature lovers.
 Located 20 minutes from Jerash, it was built as a collaboration by Four Paws and Princess Alia Foundation in 2011.

 It was built to provide a housing and rehabilitation solution for rescued wildlife.
 It occupies a huge space covering 70 hectares and provides great conditions to suit the particular needs of each animal.